 As a nonprofit organization, sometimes you have to make the best use of a limited budget.
-However, nonprofits can quality for free nonprofit marketing tools.
+However, nonprofits can qualify for free nonprofit marketing tools.
 In this blog, we have put together a list of some digital marketing tools nonprofits can take advantage of.

 Content Creation Tools: